SantosPauloRF/tasks_app/README.md

     };
     ...
 ```

 Setting up all the routes with react router dom.
-It almost comes naturaly at this point.
-Make the app way more organized and faster.
-Also some very usefull hooks like useParamans ( to pass out parameters using the url), useNavigate ( to make ancors from a page to another ).
-I set up the  main page using params, as each person that login the app will have your own page (wich will be your token).
-But nobody will be able to access couse i did route protection in the ``` <CheckUser />``` component.
+It almost comes naturally at this point.
+It makes the app faster and more organised, it has many usefull hooks like useParamams (to transfer parameters using the url), useNavigate (to create anchors from page to page).
+I set up the main page using params, as each user that logs into the app will have their own page (which will be their token).
+However, nobody else will be able to access because I made a protection route making the ```` <CheckUser /> ```` component.

 👇